 Revenue from fees charged for inpatient and outpatient hospital/clinical services rendered to insured and corporate patients are subject to approvals for the insurance companies and corporates.
-Accordingly, the Company estimates the amounts likely to be disallowed by such companies based on past trends.
+Accordingly, the Company estimates the amounts likely to be disallowed by such companies based on past trends and the COVID-19 impact.